wallyhall/courier-mta-srs/README.md

 srs-test: | /usr/local/bin/srs-forwarder someexternaladdress@example.com  ## Example SRS forwarded alias
 ```

-Note that sos-forwarder is executable by Courier, and that `$SENDER` and `$HOST` are environment variables set by Courier when performing pipe-to-command aliases.
+Ensure that srs-forwarder is executable by Courier, and that `$SENDER` and `$HOST` are environment variables set by Courier when performing pipe-to-command aliases.
 We're relying on Courier's implementation of sendmail for this, which is being used to rewrite the necessary SRS related headers (Return Path I believe).

 Modified Courier alias entries can now re-queue and forward externally bound aliases successfully!